-The Division is involved in providing instruction to UBC medical students (250) during the Brain and Behavior section of Phase Two.
+The Division is involved in providing instruction to UBC medical students (265).
 Division members lecture within the didactic calendar on topics such as headache, dementia, multiple sclerosis, Parkinson’s disease and neuromuscular disorders.

-The Neurosciences Clinical Skills course gives students 18 hours of small-group instruction (6 – 8 students) in learning to perform a neurological examination.
-This consists of 32 student groups scheduled between January and May using on average 24 neurologists from the Division (includes VGH, UBCH and SPH staff).
+The Neurosciences Clinical Skills programme provides first and second year students 18 hours of small-group instruction (6 – 8 students) in learning to perform a neurological examination.
+This consists of 32 student groups using on average 28 neurologists from the Division (includes VGH, UBCH and SPH staff).

 Support materials have been developed and these are disseminated to distant sites as printed and video material.
 These sessions have been enhanced by the recruitment of volunteer patients who are used to demonstrate common deficits found on neurological examination.